TWOEARS/documentation/doc/coding_style_guide.md

 * name a function with no output after what they do, `plotSignal`
 * use the prefix `is` for boolean functions, `isFinished`
 * avoid unintentional shadowing, e.g. use `convolution` not `conv`

+Try to avoid the creation of functions consisting out of hundreds of lines.
+In Matlab the most common approach is to create functions that do one thing.

 ### Classes/Objects